 - Lifestyle Changes – Lifestyle changes such as stretching, maintaining good posture, losing excess weight, and wearing the proper shoes can also be effective ways to help you deal with these pains.

-- Injections and Infusions – Injections and infusions are suitable treatments doctors may recommend for hip, foot, and ankle pain.
+- Joint Injections – Injections are suitable treatments doctors may recommend for hip, foot, and ankle pain.
 The underlying cause of the pain will determine the type of injection or infusion.

 - Arthroscopic Debridement – Arthroscopic debridement is a minimally-invasive surgical procedure that uses specialized instruments to remove damaged or diseased tissue from a joint.
 It can help treat hip, foot, and ankle pain and other joint conditions.